kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-- This proposal requires a backup application to directly use the CSI [SnapshotMetadata](#the-snapshotmetadata-service-api) service.
+- This proposal requires a backup application to directly connect to a CSI [SnapshotMetadata](#the-snapshotmetadata-service-api) service.
 This was necessary to not place a load on the Kubernetes API server